BBC Radio Manchester: BBC GMR (1988–2006)

-From October 1988 until 3 April 2006, the station was named BBC GMR (Greater Manchester Radio) and, for a brief period in 1997, GMR Talk.
-Programmes included a phone-in with Allan Beswick (who remains at the station and has presented a variety of shows at differing times, currently presenting a late night talk show which is now only broadcast at weekends and simulcast with BBC Radio Lancashire and BBC Radio Merseyside), late-night music and comedy show Michelle Mullane around Midnight and GMR Brass, a brass band music programme.
+Between 30 October 1988 until 3 April 2006, the station was named BBC GMR (Greater Manchester Radio) and, for a brief period in 1997, GMR Talk.
+Programmes included a phone-in with Allan Beswick (who remained at the station for decades and presented a variety of shows at differing times, finishing his time at the station presenting a late night talk show which was broadcast at weekends and simulcast with BBC Radio Lancashire and BBC Radio Merseyside), late-night music and comedy show Michelle Mullane around Midnight and GMR Brass, a brass band music programme.
 From 1991, GMR was part of the BBC Night Network.

 In 1996, BBC GMR began broadcasting from a second transmitter from Saddleworth on 104.6 FM, (which had and continues to serve as a transmitter for Key 103 for over 20 years).
-This meant areas of the Upper Tame Valley including Saddleworth and Tameside, down to Hyde saw improved coverage, which was poor at times from Holme Moss especially indoors.
+This meant areas of the Upper Tame Valley including Saddleworth and Tameside, down to Hyde saw improved coverage, which was poor at times from Holme Moss transmitting station, especially indoors.

 BBC Radio Manchester relaunch (2006–present)

 After 18 years the station reverted to its original name, Radio Manchester along with a new jingle package composed by IQ Beats.
 The first voice on the relaunched station was that of Tony Wilson followed by long-time local personality and breakfast presenter Terry Christian, the first song was Manchester by the Beautiful South.

-At 6am on Saturday 8 October 2011, the station ended its transmissions from its Oxford Road studios and began broadcasting from MediaCityUK in Salford Quays.
+At 6 am on Saturday 8 October 2011, the station ended its transmissions from its Oxford Road studios and began broadcasting from MediaCityUK in Salford Quays.
 The final show from Oxford Road was presented by Darryl Morris and the first from the new studios by Andy Crane.

 Programming

-Local programming is produced and broadcast from the BBC's Salford studios from 6am - 1am on Saturday - Fridays.
+Local programming is produced and broadcast from the BBC's MediaCityUK studios in Salford.
+Local programming currently airs between 6am and 10pm.

-The Allan Beswick phone-in, airing from 10pm - 1am on Saturday and Sunday nights, is simulcast with BBC Radio Lancashire and BBC Radio Merseyside.

-During the station's downtime, BBC Radio Manchester simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.
+In October 2023, Manchester became one of the host stations for the weeknight editions of the new England-wide BBC local radio late show, broadcast across all stations on the network, from Sunday to Thursday, being presented by Becky Want.
+Friday and Saturday evenings are broadcast from London.
+At 1am, the station hands over to BBC Radio 5 Live.

+Technical

+The main signal is broadcast from the Holme Moss transmitting station on 95.1 FM in West Yorkshire, near the border with Derbyshire in which covers Greater Manchester, north-east Cheshire (Macclesfield, Wilmslow and Knutsford) and north-west Derbyshire (Glossop, New Mills and Chapel-en-le-Frith).
+Another signal broadcast from the Saddleworth transmitter on 104.6 FM covering Tameside and Saddleworth.

+The station also broadcasts on DAB from different transmitters such as Winter Hill transmitting station, Saddleworth, Sutton Common and Sunley Building.

+The station also broadcasts on Freeview TV channel 711 in the BBC North West region and streams online via BBC Sounds.